 - Features of software

 - Importance of software

 - Environment surrounding software development

-- Role of software engineering
+- Role of software engineering and ethics

-Lesson 4: Software development processes
+Lesson 4: Software development processes Lecture/Discussion 90 min

 A "Process" can be defined as a "set of interrelated or interacting activities, which transforms inputs into outputs".
 Good process is required to produce good outputs.
 We will learn the overview of software life cycle process models and the meaning of process improvement.